Chiral Sachdev-Ye model: Integrability and chaos of anyons in 1+1d: Acknowledgements

 \section{Acknowledgements}

 The authors thank Zhenbin Yang, Fabian Essler, Jeffrey C.Y.
 Teo and Igor Klebanov for helpful discussions.
 Y.H. is supported by grant EP/S020527/1 from EPSRC.
 B.L. acknowledges support from the Alfred P. Sloan Foundation.
+This work is also supported by NSF through the Princeton University’s Materials Research Science and Engineering Center DMR-2011750.

 \onecolumngrid